 The statute of limitations clock generally begins at the date of injury.
-Plaintiffs who file a claim after the expiration of the statute of limitations typically lose their legal right to file suit for compensation.
-In some cases, the plaintiff may not become aware of the injury until after the date of the incident.
+However, in some cases (like medical malpractice), the plaintiff may not become aware of their injury until after the date of the incident.
+In these cases, Florida courts may determine that the clock begins at the date of discovery instead of the date of the incident.

-In other cases, a Florida court may “toll” (pause) the statute of limitations, if circumstances beyond the plaintiff’s control prevent the case from moving forward.
+In other cases, a Florida court may “toll” (pause) the statute of limitations if circumstances beyond the plaintiff’s control prevent the case from moving forward.
 Examples of these situations include cases in which:

 Consult experienced Florida personal injury attorneys at Lorenzo & Lorenzo

-Personal injury cases require the help of an attorney with very specialized knowledge and experience.
-Our Tampa personal injury attorneys are knowledgeable in all areas of personal injury law.
+At Lorenzo & Lorenzo, our Tampa personal injury attorneys are knowledgeable in all areas of personal injury law.
 We will work diligently to construct a compelling case to help you get the compensation you need and deserve.